CostaLab/phlower/docs/source/index.md

 **PHLOWER** is a Python library for single cell trajectory inference using Hodge Decomposition

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the `usage` section for further information, including how to `installation` the project.

 ```{toctree}